Anna von Hausswolff

-Anna Michaela Ebba Electra von Hausswolff (born 6 September 1986) is a Swedish singer, songwriter, musician, composer, and pipe organist.
+Anna Michaela Ebba Electra von Hausswolff (born 6 September 1986) is a Swedish singer-songwriter, musician, and composer.
 She is known for her gothic-styled music, usually accompanied by the pipe organ.
-Von Hausswolff's music has received praise from music critics, though it also caused controversy from Catholic groups.
+Von Hausswolff's music has received praise from music critics, though it resulted in protests from Catholic fundamentalist groups.

 Early life

 Born in Gothenburg, Sweden, von Hausswolff is the daughter of avant-garde sound artist Carl Michael von Hausswolff.
 She was a student of architecture at Chalmers University of Technology.

 Career

 Von Hausswolff released her debut single, "Track of Time", on 5 February 2010, followed by the debut album Singing from the Grave.
 The album was warmly received by the Swedish press.
 She played the Way Out West Festival in 2009.
-In March 2010 she opened for Tindersticks on three occasions and toured Brazil with Taken by Trees and Taxi Taxi!
-Then in 2011 she opened for Lykke Li thrice, and also for M.Ward at the Royal Dramatic Theatre in Stockholm.
+In March 2010, she opened for Tindersticks on three occasions and toured Brazil with Taken by Trees and Taxi Taxi!
+Then in 2011, she opened for Lykke Li thrice, and also for M.Ward at the Royal Dramatic Theatre in Stockholm.
 She has played at several big festivals in Sweden such as Peace and Love, Storsjöyran, Way Out West, Arvika, and Made Festival.

-Hausswolff is noted for her expressive voice and her live performances, and is sometimes compared to Diamanda Galás.
+Hausswolff is noted for her expressive voice and her live performances, and is sometimes compared to Diamanda Galás.On July 9, 2013, Ceremony was released in North America by Other Music Recording Co., and Anna von Hausswolff played her debut US show on July 10 at Glasslands Gallery in Brooklyn, New York.

-On July 9, 2013, Ceremony was released in North America by Other Music Recording Co., and Anna von Hausswolff played her debut US show on July 10 at Glasslands Gallery in Brooklyn.
-The album received strong support from National Public Radio's Bob Boilen, who said "Von Hausswolff's voice possesses the power to soar with those mighty pipes and still hold tight to delicate, personal emotions.
+The album received strong support from NPR's Bob Boilen, who said "Von Hausswolff's voice possesses the power to soar with those mighty pipes and still hold tight to delicate, personal emotions.
 I hope to find one album like Ceremony every year — a rare, thoughtful, inspiring record for a night on the couch or a candlelit evening — and now I've got one for 2013."
 She was also featured on NPR's Weekend Edition, PRI's The World, WNYC Soundcheck, the New York Times, Pitchfork and more.

-Von Hausswolff released her fourth album Dead Magic, produced with Sunn O))) producer Randall Dunn, on City Slang records on 2 March 2018.
-The album features songs recorded on the 20th-century pipe organ at Copenhagen's rococo-style Marble Church.
-Von Hausswolff hopes that the album causes listeners to accept mystery and ambiguity in an "extremely materialistic society where everything needs to be explained."
+Von Hausswolff released her fourth album, Dead Magic, in March 2018.
+It received critical acclaim, with some calling it her "darkest, most ambitious record to date".
+Von Hausswolff produced the album with Sunn O)))'s producer Randall Dunn and was recorded on the 20th-century pipe organ at Copenhagen's rococo-style Marble Church.
+Von Hausswolff hoped that the album causes listeners to accept mystery and ambiguity in an "extremely materialistic society where everything needs to be explained."

+She sang on the song "Born From the Serpent's Eye" by Wolves in the Throne Room, from their 2017 album Thrice Woven.
+Von Hausswolff and her sister Maria contributed guest vocals to Swans' 2019 album Leaving Meaning.
+She also appears on the Sunn O))) live album Metta, Benevolence.

-All Thoughts Fly is the fifth album, recorded the pipe organ of Örgryte New Church in Gothenburg.
-The organ is a Swedish replica of the Arp Schnitger organ in Germany.
-It is the largest organ tuned in quarter-comma meantone temperament in the world.
+Her fifth album, All Thoughts Fly, was released in 2020.
+It was recorded using the pipe organ of Örgryte New Church in Gothenburg, which is a Swedish replica of the Arp Schnitger organ in Germany and the largest organ tuned in quarter-comma meantone temperament worldwide.